mateisilviu/Java-Certification-1Z0-819-Cheet-Sheet/Chapter 14 Generics and Collections.md

 package com.silviu;

 class Crate<T> { // T here represents any class or from main below it's <Robot>
- public <T> T tricky(T t) { // T here represents a String, from main below it's "bot" return t;
+ public <T> T tricky(T t) { // T here any Class and different than T above, from main below is String because "bot" was used return t;
  }